 It takes dedication: both to devices and to her personal connections.
 Miller works with non-profits, businesses and celebrities “who are interested in changing the world.”
 And in that mission she’s largely self-taught, never having gone to school for non-profit management or professional fundraising.
 Learn more in the interview.

-Be resourceful.
 Work really, really, really hard and be detail, detail, detail oriented.